ankeesler/anwork/doc/FEATURE.md

 - The CLI usage printing is ugly.
 Write a real test for this.
 - Create a framework where a CLI can be supplied by an XML file and turned into source creation of CLI, tests, and documentation.
-- Add a CliActionCreator interface.
 - Remove the usage functionality from the CliNodeImpl class and use a CliVisitor instead.
 - Use a builder flass for flags and reuse it in the XML parser!
-- Add more negative test cases for the XML schema!
 - Add support for CliArgumentType.FILE.

 ## Infrastructure